 "Don't you dare call me your boy," Sirius snapped, his temper spiking and Dumbledore flinched as the enchanted ceiling clasped with lightning.

 "The Ministry will never allow..."

-"Sirius is Harry's legal guardian, stated in the Will of James and Lily Potter and confirmed in a blood adoption ritual when he was a day old.
-No objection of theirs is worth an ounce to that status since they failed to give him a trial that convicted him of a crime he didn't commit.
-So legally Sirius is still Harry's guardian as it was never taken from him."
+"Sirius is Harry's legal guardian, stated in the Will of James and Lily Potter and confirmed in a blood adoption ritual when he was only hours old.
+No objection of the Ministry is worth an ounce to that status since they failed to give him a trial that convicted him of a crime he didn't commit.
+So legally Sirius is still Harry's guardian as it was never taken from him," Remus said.

 "Sirius, you must listen to reason, Remus is a werewolf.
 It is too dangerous to..."
 Dumbledore ignored Remus' words as he kept his attention on Sirius.